How Much Can You Work While Receiving Social Security Disability Benefits?

 You can test out your ability to work while collecting Social Security disability without losing your benefits.
+Learn how much you can work and when.

-By , J.D. · University of Missouri School of Law
+By , J.D.
+University of Missouri School of Law

-The Extended Period of Eligibility
+What Is the Extended Period of Eligibility?

 If you later stop working, or your earnings fall below the SGA level during the EPE, contact Social Security and your benefits will be restarted without having to file a new application.
-Because it's so easy to re-start your benefits if your work attempt doesn't work out, Social Security calls the EPE the "re-entitlement period."
+Because it's so easy to re-start your benefits if your work attempt doesn't work out, Social Security also calls the EPE the "re-entitlement period."

 What Happens to Medicare Coverage During the TWP and EPE?

-Medicare coverage comes with SSDI benefits (two years after you become entitled to SSDI).
-It continues during the Trial Work Period and Extended Period of Eligibility.
+Your Medicare will continue during the trial work period (TWP) and extended period of eligibility.
 At the end of your TWP, you'll remain covered by Medicare for another 93 months, even if you're working and earning SGA during this time.
-Of course, if you remain entitled to disability benefits after the EPE ends, you will still enjoy Medicare coverage as well.
+If you remain entitled to disability benefits after your 36-month EPE ends, you can still enjoy Medicare coverage for another 57 months.

-The Ticket to Work Program
+What Is the Ticket to Work Program?

-Rules for the Self-Employed
+Rules for Self-Employed SSDI Recipients

 Boost Your Chance of Being Approved